 Church Music

-The performance programme in Church Music is aimed at you who want to work as a musician within the Church of Sweden or in other congregations.
+The Bachelor's Programme in Music with a specialisation in Church Music is a three-year full-time university programme.
+It is aimed at students who want to work as a church musician in parishes within the Church of Sweden or other denominations.

-You will be prepared to become a musician with high artistic and pedagogical ability.
-Focus is placed on developing your instrumental skills and artistic potential.
-The programme also gives you the pedagogical and psychological insights and skills that working in a church may require.
-The studies include organ playing, singing, conducting, piano, movement theory, liturgy and teaching methodology.
+Focus is placed on developing your instrumental skills and artistic performance abilities.
+The programme also provides you with the pedagogical and psychological insights and skills that working in a parish may require.

 Anders Johnsson senior lecturer in Organ